 The extent to which the force is legitimate at keeping people safe and reducing crime is good.

 Wendy Williams, Her Majesty’s Inspector of Constabulary

-Read my assessment of South Wales Police below, or watch the video.
+Read my assessment of South Wales Police below.

 I am pleased with the performance of South Wales Police in keeping people safe and reducing crime.